 Jesus' parable suggests that, at first, the kingdom of God is quite small.

-This is somewhat confirmed by the verses that follow.
+This is somewhat confirmed by the verses of another parable that follow.

 The next parable compares the kingdom of God to leaven (Luke 13:20-21) which is very small.
 After hearing these parables and walking further (vs.22) notice what was taught,